hai-vr/documentation/docs/basis/hvr/face-tracking/index.md

 ## Testing

 :::note
-Sorry, no guide to test the avatar in the scene yet on this page.
-There used to be a way to test, but I don't have up-to-date info right now on the most recent version of Basis as things have changed in the avatar build process.
+Sorry, there is no guide to test the avatar in the scene without uploading at the moment.

+There used to be a way to test, but I don't have up-to-date info right now as things have changed on the most recent version of Basis.

 You'll have to build your avatar for now to test it.
 :::